Sport in New Zealand: Cycling

 New Zealand has produced a number of notable cyclists, across a variety of disciplines including track cycling, road cycling, mountain biking, Downhill and BMX.
 New Zealand won two cycling medals at the 2008 Beijing Olympics – Hayden Roulston took silver in the Men's 4000 m Individual Pursuit, while the men's team pursuit team took bronze.
 At the 2017 UCI Track Cycling World Championships, the New Zealand team took a total of five medals, equalling the country's record medal tally previously achieved at the 2012 and 2014 Worlds, with Ethan Mitchell, Sam Webster and Eddie Dawkins winning the gold in the men's team sprint for the third time in four years and Mitchell additionally becoming the first New Zealander to medal in the individual sprint.
 In road racing, George Bennett became the first New Zealander to take an overall win in a UCI WorldTour event when he won the 2017 Tour of California.
-New Zealand is famous in Downhill Racing too; riders as Sam Blenkinsop, Brook McDonald, Nathan Rankin and Wyn Masters are some of the fastest downhill racers in the world.
 The sport is governed in New Zealand by Cycling New Zealand.

-Extreme sports

-Extreme sports are increasingly popular in New Zealand, both with residents and tourists.
-Bungee jumping and zorbing were both invented in New Zealand.

-Futsal

-The New Zealand national futsal team, nicknamed the Futsal Whites, is the representative side for New Zealand in international futsal and is governed by New Zealand Football (NZF).
-New Zealand made the bid for the 2020 FIFA Futsal World Cup but lost out to Lithuania.

 Gliding

 New Zealand hosted the 1995 World Gliding Championships at Omarama in North Otago, near the centre of the South Island.
-The Southern Alps are known for the excellent wave soaring conditions.
 In 2002 and 2003, Steve Fossett tried to beat the world gliding altitude record there (see: Gliding New Zealand and external links below).